balacoon/balacoon.github.io/_posts/2023-07-31-zero-shot-benchmark.md

 Synthesizing speech with a speaker identity not seen during training presents a significant challenge.
 Traditionally, achieving this required extensive training on many speakers to ensure a continuous speaker space[[1]](#1).
 The most performant methods, such as [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/blob/main/docs/README.en.md), still need minimal fine-tuning with ~10 minutes of target speaker data to achieve reasonable quality.
 However, the approaches leveraging the power of big models are gaining momentum.
 For instance, Microsoft's VALL-E[[2]](#2) boldly claims to clone a speaker's voice with just 3 seconds of speech as a reference.
 In this blog post, we aim to present a benchmark of voice conversion technologies, comparing [Revoice](https://play.google.com/store/apps/details?id=com.app.vc&hl=en_US) to the widely spread zero-shot VC baselines.

-## Testset
+## Testsets

-Typical evaluations of Voice Conversion systems rely on objective metrics collected from unseen multi-speaker corpora like [VCTK](https://datashare.ed.ac.uk/handle/10283/3443).
-We have observed that these evaluations can yield overly optimistic results, thus we have designed a more challenging setup for our benchmark.
-We use source audio from the DAPS corpus[[3]](#3), consisting of emulated mobile device recordings in various conditions.
-As for the reference audio, we draw from a diverse library of speakers the Revoice app provides.
-This setup ensures a wide range of speakers and recording conditions, more tailed to the real-life application scenario.
+Typical evaluations of Voice Conversion systems rely on objective metrics collected from running conversion on unseen multi-speaker corpora.
+We design the evaluation to be insightful for the `Revoice` use-case.
+We use multi-speaker corpora as a source or input audio and a library of speakers from Revoice app as a target or reference audio.
+Input audio is derived from:

+* [VCTK](https://datashare.ed.ac.uk/handle/10283/3443) - classical voice conversion benchmark.
+Clean recordings, multiple accents.
+* DAPS corpus[[3]](#3) - emulated mobile device recordings in various conditions.
+This dataset resembles the audio quality we obtain as a Voice Conversion service more closely.

 ## Metrics